Here we take a look at his Patrick Reed's close-knit team – from his coach Josh Gregory to his wife Justine and caddie Kessler…

 They had their first and only PGA Tour victory at the Wyndham Championship in 2013.

 Since then, he’s had Justine’s brother Kessler Karain on the bag.
-He was with Reed at Augusta this weekend.

 The pair have two children.
 Their daughter Windsor-Wells was born in 2014 and their son Barrett Benjamin was born in December 2017.